Enosh-P/hunt-bird-mlagents-different-reinforcement-learning-algorithms/README.md

 # Bird-Hunt using mlagents in Unity

-Making an agent to shoot bird using RL and Imitation learning using mlagents in unity.
+Making an agent to shoot bird using RL and Imitation learning using https://github.com/Unity-Technologies/ml-agents in unity.
 Here I have trained the agent on Bird-Hunt game to shoot the target using following Reinforcement Learning Algorithms:

 1. PPO Algorithm
 2. GAIL